Sean Coffey: General Counsel of the U.S. Navy

 chief legal officer Coffey led more than 1,100 attorneys and support staff in 140 offices worldwide.
 Further in this position, Coffey provided legal advice to the Secretary of the Navy, the Under Secretary of the Navy, the Assistant Secretaries of the Navy and their staffs, and the multiple components of the department, to include the Navy and the Marine Corps.

-In this role in speaking to the Washington Post in reference to the Navy's exoneration of the African American sailors, the "Port Chicago 50" who mutinied over life and death working conditions with munitions during World War 2 following the Port Chicago disaster, in which he was instrumental, Coffey stated of the decades ago injustice ... [that] "The trial lawyers did not have time to properly prepare for the case,".
-In fact the legal dilema was more detailed than that as Coffey himself related in a Georgetown Law School magazine article on the case ..."Another issue was the right to effective counsel. and then went on to that “The 50 charged with mutiny were divvied up among five so-called counsel, only one of whom was a lawyer,”...
+As Navy General Counsel, Coffey led the comprehensive review of the 1944 Port Chicago courts-martial, which led to the Navy's 2024 exoneration of 256 wrongfully convicted African American sailors, including the "Port Chicago 50" who were convicted of mutiny after refusing to resume loading ammunition unless given training to avoid a repeat of the Port Chicago disaster, in which over 300 men had been killed as a result of an unexplained explosion during loading operations.
+In speaking to the Washington Post about the matter, Coffey stated of the decades ago injustice ... [that] "The trial lawyers did not have time to properly prepare for the case,".
+In a Georgetown Law School magazine article discussing the case, Coffey stated that another issue was the right to effective counsel, noting that, “The 50 charged with mutiny were divvied up among five so-called counsel, only one of whom was a lawyer.”

-Further activities and post General Counsel of the U.S. Navy

-Coffey was previously an adjunct professor of law at Fordham University.
-In May 2011, Council for Unity honored Sean and Anne Coffey at their Annual "Champions for Children" dinner.
-In October 2012, he received the Paul R. Dean award from Georgetown Law School, where he teaches trial practice as an adjunct professor.

-In November 2011, he was honored by the American Jewish Committee Westchester County, New York Chapter with the Learned Hand Award for achievement and ethics as a lawyer and dedication to human rights.
-In June 2012, he was honored by the Holocaust and Human Rights Education Center (of Westchester County, New York) for his dedication to human rights and his service to the center as a director.
+Career as a mediator

+After resigning as Navy General Counsel in January 2025, Coffey joined Phillips ADR Enterprises (PADRE”) as a mediator and arbitrator, where he handles complex disputes including securities litigation, antitrust cases, data-breach litigation, class actions, and derivative claims.

+His background representing both plaintiffs and defendants in major litigation gives him experience mediating high-stakes commercial disputes.

+Coffey was inducted into the National Association of Distinguished Neutrals in 2026.